3 DAYS FROM $549

-Travel off the beaten path to experience authentic Americana as you join us on a thrilling adventure showcasing some of our country’s greatest natural treasures.
+Families will love traveling off the beaten path to experience authentic Americana on this thrilling adventure showcasing some of our country’s greatest natural treasures.
 You’ll explore several revered national monuments and vistas, all while exploring the culture of America’s “Wild West.”
 From embarking on a raft excursion in Red Rock Canyon to standing in front of Mt.
-Rushmore, Vantage’s Cultural Discoveries will give you special insight into each remarkable destination you visit.
+Rushmore, Vantage’s built-in Family Features and Cultural Discoveries will give you shared moments of bonding as well as special insight into each remarkable destination you visit.
 What’s more, you’ll complete a full circle of Yellowstone National Park, so you’re sure not to miss a moment of the verdant scenery and remarkable wildlife that awaits you.

-With an easy Saturday-to-Saturday itinerary, Wild West Adventure is perfect for traveling alone, with your spouse or favorite travel partner, or with the entire family.
+With an easy Saturday-to-Saturday itinerary, Wild West Adventure is perfect for families, traveling with your spouse or favorite travel partner, or traveling alone!
 We've designed this grand adventure to make it easy to bring your grandchildren, nieces, nephews, and children along.
 What’s more, solo travelers will find limited free Single Supplements on every departure.
 Combine all this with the perfect balance of grand scenery and small-town charm, and you’re sure to thrill in the courageous spirit of the Old West.

 Arrive in Jackson Hole, Wyoming